 We've gathered together step-by-step tips from firewood supplier Kindwood on how to build a fire pit from bricks or stones.
 But, if you'd prefer to invest in a ready-made one, you'll find the best deals below, too.

-How to build a fire pit
+How to build a fire pit in 7 easy steps

 - Trowel or small spade

 First, make a clearing.
 Ideally, fires should be constructed on bare dirt as it's the safest terrain.

 2. Dig a dent in the ground

 Dig a dent into the ground where you want to build your fire pit – our best garden spade buying guide might come in handy if you need a new tool for the job.